anewman15/navbar-hero/README.md

-# Starter Files for Navbar with Heroicons
+# Starter Files for Navbar with 🦸🦸‍♀️Heroicons:100:

 This repo has the starter files for a navbar with Heroicons, as featured in [this refine.dev blog post](https://refine.dev/blog/heroicons-with-tailwind/#introduction).

-## Local Deployment
+## :star2:Local Deployment :star::partying_face:

 Open it in your code editor and run: